 The Alphawood Scholarships at SOAS

-Deadline: 14 March 2014
+Deadline: 18 December 2014

-Eligible Courses of Study
+2. Eligible Course of Study

 Postgraduate Taught Courses

-- Postgraduate Diploma in Asian Art; combination of three modules from the Diploma, must include the Southeast Asian art module.
-Modules are three months in length and start September 2014, January 2015 and April 2015.
+Modules start September 2015, January 2016 and April 2016.
 Each module is assessed by two essays and an exam.
-Applicants must have a BA or BSc and can already hold an MA to be eligible to apply
+Applicants must have a BA or BSc to be eligible and can already hold an MA.

 - MA Arts of Asia and Africa